stewpage/gatsby-starter-developer-diary/posts/China-BCI-neurotech.md

 Medical](http://www.pinsmedical.com/html/en/) and
 [Sceneray](http://www.sceneray.com/en/product) offer DBS systems on par with, if not more advanced than their Western equivalents.
-Both companies' devices are approved for use by the Chinese FDA and have the European CE mark and have been introduced to markets like Pakistan, Bangladesh, and Indonesia.
-Both companies offer advanced remote wireless programming of the implants, with well-established methods for remote programming and calibration of the devices and monitoring battery levels through telemedicine by clinicians that may be far away — a feature that has been rendered invaluable during the COVID-19 pandemic.
+Both companies' devices are approved for use by the Chinese FDA, have the European CE mark and have been introduced to markets like Pakistan, Bangladesh, and Indonesia.
+Both companies offer advanced remote wireless control of the implants, with well-established methods for remote programming and calibration of the devices and monitoring battery levels through telemedicine by clinicians that may be far away — a feature that has been rendered invaluable [during the COVID-19 pandemic](https://link.springer.com/article/10.1007/s00415-020-10273-z).
 Additionally, both companies are expanding to invasive and non-invasive vagal nerve stimulators and spinal cord stimulation devices.